310mc/https-310mc.github.io-tl/source/_posts/birthday_story/chiaki_es2.md

             {% bubble Chiaki %}
             Oh, then I’ll ask Ryuseitai to join t—Huh?
 It’s only going to be me?

             Ohhh, I get it now!
 You’re holding an event for my birthday?
-Yeah, the one some of my Ryuseitai comrades did.
+Yeah, the one my Ryuseitai comrades did.
 I was really looking forward to doing it, too!
 			{% endbubble %}
         </div>
     </div>